-Definitely mention that you spoke to a representative from the fair and give the name of the event, as it is evidence to back up your interest in the firm and that you have done your research.
+Definitely mention that you spoke to a representative from the organisation, and give the name of the event.
+This is evidence to back up your interest in the organisation and shows that you have done your research.

-In future, write down the name of whoever you speak to at a law fair straight after you have spoken to them.
+It is a useful tip to write down the name of whoever you speak to as soon as possible.
 Usually exhibitors wear name badges but if not, politely ask if you can take their name at the end of your discussion.

 I have a substantial previous career.
 Is it important to fit it all on 2 sides of A4?